aaron777collins/Key-Finder/README.md

 # Key-Finder
  A simple game with a level editor.

-The goal is to find the key and escape to the next level
+- The goal is to find the key and escape to the next level

+- Written in Java 9 (required to run)

 ** The level editor is not user-friendly.
 Dialogs are hard-coded but a quick look in the code will allow for customization. **